Here’s a look at the life of Xi Jinping, president of the People’s Republic of China.

 Education: Tsinghua University, Chemical Engineering, 1979; Tsinghua University, LLD, 2002

 His wife, Peng Liyuan, is a famous folk singer in China.

 1969-1975 - Works as an agricultural laborer in Liangjiahe, Shaanxi.
-Xi is among the millions of urban youths who were "sent down," forced to leave cities to work as laborers in the countryside under Mao's policies.
+Xi is among the millions of urban youths who were “sent down,” forced by the Communist government to leave cities to work as laborers in the countryside.

 1974 - Joins the Communist Party of China.